mattbayer/mattbayer.github.io/_posts/2020-09-21-tests-positivity-rates.md

 layout: post
 title: Tests and positivity rates
 ---
 The Covid positivity rate in Wisconsin is now higher than it's ever been.
-We are averaging more than 1200 cases a day, but with tests per day stuck at 10,000 or so.
+We are averaging 1800 cases a day, but with tests per day stuck at 10,000 or so.
 We know cases are high largely because of college campus outbreaks, but why is our testing so low?

 ![WI cases and pos rate](/assets/PosRate_WI_2020-09-21.png)